liamdebeasi/contrast/SECURITY.md

 ## Reporting a Vulnerability

-Please report any security vulnerabilities to ldebeasi@gmail.com.
+Please report any security vulnerabilities at https://github.com/liamdebeasi/contrast/security.